garden-io/garden/docs/basics/ephemeral-clusters.md

 ### Step 4 - Expose ingress (optional)

 To access your application you need to expose it with an ingress.
-Each cluster is assigned its own unique hostname when created, to reference it in your ingress definition consider this container action:
+Each cluster is assigned its own unique hostname when created.
+To reference it in your ingress definition, consider this container action:

 ```yaml
 kind: Deploy